 5. They create a feeling of codependency

 Codependency is the term given for excessive reliance on a partner.
 This can be in the form of emotional, physical, spiritual, or financial.
 It’s an unhealthy dynamic with a lack of autonomy, boundary-setting, and freedom.
 Dr. Exelberger refers to codependency as “a circular relationship in which one person needs the other person, who in turn, needs to be needed.”

 Many gaslighting behaviors are motivated by the need to control a partner.
 One way of doing this is to create codependency.
 You can see how these link together.
 If a gaslighter’s behavior creates confusion and anxiety in their victim, their victim may then become more reliant on the abuser for support.

 6. They use affection and flattery as a counterbalance

 Those who gaslight tend to tear you down only to build you back up, and then repeat.
 Interestingly, one tends to feel anxiety during the love and flattery phase, because being torn down is becoming normalized.
 Praise, of course, can lead someone being gaslit to believe that their partner “isn’t so bad.”

-If your partner tries to paint a picture of you and them against the world, you’re probably dealing with gaslighting.
-The idea that everyone but your partner is against you and that everyone else is a liars or out to get you is a very dangerous one, as it is intended to force you to turn to them for everything.
-The result, of course, being more control.
+If your partner tries to paint a picture of you and them against the world whilst also creating distance from others, you might be dealing with gaslighting.
+The idea that everyone but your partner is against you and that everyone else is a liar or out to get you is a very dangerous one, as it is intended to force you to turn to them for everything.
+The result, of course, is more control.